 1.Basilica Di Santa Croce

 One of the most famous churches with baroque style.
-This structure is built in 17th century with special yellow Lecce stones which is used all over the old town.
+This structure is built in the 17th century with special yellow Lecce stones which is used all over the old town.

-2.Cattedrale dell’Assunzione della Virgine
+2.Cattedrale dell’Assunzione Della Virgine

 Lecce Cathedral which is located in Piazza del Duomo is the most important religious building in the city.
-Originally built in 12th century and then rebuilt with baroque style in 17th century.
+Originally built in the 12th century and then rebuilt with baroque style in the 17th century.
 Interior of the building is very beautiful with detailed paintings and decorations.

 3.Piazza del Duomo